 Molecular gastronomy has also given rise to the use of molecular garnishes, which are created using innovative techniques like spherification or emulsification.
 These garnishes add a touch of creativity and playfulness to the plate, elevating the overall aesthetic appeal of the dish.
 They can take various forms, such as edible bubbles, powderized ingredients, or encapsulated liquids, adding an element of surprise and intrigue to the presentation.

-See also The Growing Influence of Social Media on Restaurant Popularity
+See also The Growing Popularity of Ghost Kitchens in the US Restaurant Industry

 Multisensory Experience